hallowelt/mwstake-mediawiki-component-contentprovisioner/README.md

 }
 ```
 Here "ArbitraryContentProvisionerKey" is a key, which is used just to identify content provisioner.
 It is used mostly for logging.
-"ManifestsKey" a key which will help to recognize manifests which should be processed by this specific content provisioner.
+"ManifestsKey" is a key which will help to recognize manifests which should be processed by this specific content provisioner.

 ### Register custom content to import

-Custom manifest file, which will be processed by custom content provisioner, must be registered such way:
+By default, custom manifest file, which will be processed by custom content provisioner, must be registered such way:
 ```json
 {
 	"attributes": {